If you’re worried about making your mortgage payments, here’s what you should know:

 The COVID-19 forbearance plan is a temporary relief option that pauses, but does not forgive, your regular monthly payments.
 The payments missed while on the forbearance plan will become due upon conclusion of the forbearance period.
 If you are at all able to continue making payments during the forbearance, please do so.

-- What about late charges during a forbearance plan?
-If the borrower is offered and accepts a COVID-19 forbearance plan, no late charges will accrue during the forbearance period if the borrower maintains compliance with the plan.
+If you are on a COVID-19 forbearance plan, no late charges will accrue during the forbearance period if you maintain compliance with the plan.

 No, your loan will be protected from any foreclosure action if you remain in compliance with your forbearance plan.
 Our acceptance of any payment you make during the forbearance plan does not waive our right to require immediate payment in full of all amounts you owe on your mortgage, including the right to resume or continue foreclosure action, if you fail to comply with the terms of the plan.
 Entering a forbearance plan does not mean that your mortgage will be considered current.